Skip to main content

 2:30 p.m., Residence Halls

 Get ready to show your Billiken Pride!
-In anticipation of SLU's annual Spirit Competition, join your Oriflamme Leaders, RAs, PMs or CAs and get decked out in your new Billiken gear!
-Plan on an evening full of cheering, face-painting and sign-making as you show spirited support for the men's soccer team!
-Residential students will meet on their floor; commuter students should gather in the Commuter Lounge in the Busch Student Center.
+In anticipation of SLU's annual Spirit Competition, join your Oriflamme Leaders, RAs, PMs or CAs and get decked out in your new Billiken gear.
+Plan on an evening full of cheering, face-painting and sign-making as you show spirited support for Billiken Soccer.
+Residential students will meet on their floor; commuter students should gather in the Commuter Lounge (BSC).

 Dinner

-As you prepare for the 2022 Spirit Competition, don't forget to take a dinner break at Grand Dining Hall!
+As you prepare for the 2023 Spirit Competition, don't forget to take a dinner break at Grand Dining Hall.

-New students will journey to Hermann Stadium to cheer on our Billiken men's soccer team to victory over the UNO Mavericks!
-As a special treat, the new class will also participate in SLU's biggest "Rock, Paper, Scissors" competition at halftime!
+New students will journey to Hermann Stadium to cheer our Billiken men to victory over the Flames from the University of Illinois-Chicago!
+As a special treat, the new class will also participate in SLU's biggest "Rock, Paper, Scissors" competition at halftime.

 Zumba on the Quad